karintomania/nvim-ai-chat/README.md

 require("nvim-ai-chat").setup({
-	token = '<YOUR API TOKEN>', -- access token of open ai model = 'gpt-3.5-turbo', -- the model to use display = 'window', -- where to open the chat result. default 'tab' -- available options for display is 'tab' or 'window' })
+	token = '<YOUR API TOKEN>', -- access token of open ai model = 'gpt-3.5-turbo', -- the model to use
+})
 EOF